Danimal92/trivia-trainer-frontend/README.md

 ## Readme

-This project is a trivia training app, made with ReactJS and ruby on rails, questions obtained from Opentdb.
+This project is a trivia training app, made with ReactJS, React bootstrap, and ruby on rails.The questions obtained from Opentdb.